msihly/OneMark-Original-Public/README.md

 * Fixed `IntersectionObserver` implementation, which only observed images created at window load and not newly created bookmarks
     * Observer is now created as a global variable and bookmark images are observed upon creation in `createBookmark()` instead of all at once on window load
 * Consolidated global variables (excluding `lazyObserver`) into single global object `Globals`
-* Rewrote `addListeners()` function in `Common.js` to simplify structure, consolidate repeated code, and add support for classes as identifiers
+* Rewrote `addListeners()` function in `common.js` to simplify structure, consolidate repeated code, and add support for classes as identifiers
-* Updated `Common.js` to use string literals
+* Updated `common.js` to use string literals
 * Added bookmark sorting functionality
     * Sort options include Title, Views, Date Created, and Date Modified with an ascending and descending option for each
     * Added `Views` column (default = 0) to `Bookmarks` db-table to support new sort type
     * Added `add-view.php` file for asynchronus incrementation of bookmark view count
-    * Updated navbar HTML structure and CSS styling to support new 'Sort' menu
+    * Updated navbar HTML structure and CSS styling to support new *'Sort'* menu
 * Moved `db-functions.php` and `logging.php` to restricted folders as they should not be directly accessible by users

 ## Version 0.67 &nbsp;-&nbsp; (2020-01-24)